 - (b) Development Standards.
-The development standards set forth in subsection (c) shall apply to all JADUs.
-In addition, for any development standard not explicitly identified in subsection (d), the requirements of the underlying zoning district shall apply. - (c) Local Requirements for all Junior Accessory Dwelling Units. - (1) Sale, Rental and Occupation of Units.
+The development standards set forth in subsection (c) shall apply to all JADUs. - (c) Local Requirements for all Junior Accessory Dwelling Units. - (1) Sale, Rental and Occupation of Units.
 The JADU shall not be sold separately from the primary dwelling unit and shall not be rented for less than thirty (30) days.
 In addition, either the JADU or the primary dwelling in which the JADU is located shall be occupied by the property owner at all times, unless the property is owned by a government agency, land trust or housing organization. - (2) Deed Restriction.
 A Deed Restriction prepared by the City shall be recorded on the subject property prior to issuance of building permits stating that the JADU is subject to the requirements of this Section, shall not sold separately from the primary dwelling unit, shall not be rented for less than 30 days, and that either the JADU or the primary dwelling in which the JADU is located shall be occupied by the property owner at all times. - (3) Number of Units Allowed. - (A) Single Family Residential Zoning Districts.
 In single family residential zoning districts, an applicant shall be allowed to construct one (1) JADU within the walls of an existing or proposed primary residence.
 Pursuant to Government Code 65852.2, in addition to the one (1) junior accessory dwelling unit allowed in this Section, an applicant may also construct one (1) attached or detached ADU allowed so long as it complies with the requirements of Section 9.07.215. - (B) Multi-Family Zoning Districts.
 A JADU may be created within a legal multi-family residential unit.
-All JADUs shall require building permits and must meet building code standards. - (4) Unit Size and Construction.
+All JADUs shall require building permits and must meet building code standards. - (4) Unit Size and Construction. - (A) A JADU shall not exceed 500 square feet.